numblr/glaciertools/README.md

 The file name equals the original file name postfixed with the first 8 characters of the archive id and '.upload.json'.

-The script splits the file to upload on the fly and stores parts that are currently uploaded temporarily on disk, i.e. the amount of free disk space low.
+The script splits the file to upload on the fly and only stores parts that are currently uploaded temporarily on disk, i.e. the amount of required free disk space is low.
 The size of the individual chunks can be controlled by the --split-size option.

 ## treehash